MultiSafepay/docs/content/payment-methods/klarna.md

 3. Follow the relevant steps.
 4. In the Klarna main panel, go to **Settings** and click **Generate new Klarna API credentials** to generate your username and password.
 5. Email these credentials to <support@multisafepay.com>.
-6. We will activate your Klarna test account for your MultiSafepay test account.
+6. We will activate Klarna for your MultiSafepay test account.

 You can test Klarna payments via the Klarna Portal on your <a href="https://merchant.multisafepay.com" target="_blank">MultiSafepay dashboard</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i>.